-- 2.9 In preparing the Air Quality Framework, all options outlined within the initial Air Quality Options Paper, and other key sources (such as from DEFRA), were considered at the outset.
-These were supplemented with additional options identified at the initial consultation stage of the Framework development with TfWM, constituent local authorities and partners such as WM-Air.
+2.10 In preparing the Air Quality Framework, all options outlined within the initial Air Quality Options Paper, and other key sources (such as from DEFRA), were considered at the outset.
+These were supplemented with additional options identified at the initial consultation stage of the Framework development with Transport for West Midlands (TfWM), constituent local authorities and partners such as WM-Air situated within University of Birmingham.
 Any options which were clearly outside of the Framework scope, or were unlikely to be in the future, were excluded from the long list.
 All options which may be at all feasible or within the scope of the Framework were carried forward.

-- 2.10 There is a total of 156 measures identified in this Framework that could be taken to tackle air pollution across the region; 143 were taken forward to full appraisal following an initial assessment with consultees identified in Section 2.11 below.
-They have been grouped into the following categories (although there is synergy between many of these):

-- Engagement and behaviour change

-- · Domestic emissions and indoor air quality

-- Transport

-- · Natural and built environment

-- · Commercial, industrial and agriculture

-- Public health

-- Planning, policy, governance and mechanisms for change

-- Monitoring and digital

-- Climate/net zero considerations

-- 2.11 Each of the measures identified within these thematic groups has been assessed against the following criteria:

-- Health outcomes, including direct improvement to human health and reducing health inequalities. - Spatial impact, including whether a regional approach brings benefit. - · Alignment with local and national policy. - Cost, implementation and timescales, assessing measures against feasibility, timescales and cost. - Co-benefits do the measures have any additional environmental or economic benefit? - 2.12 The tables produced in each of the sections of the Framework highlight the measures that deliver most effectively against the criteria identified.
-The entire list of measures is provided in a technical appendix to the Framework.
-Each of these summary tables gives: - Where a particular measure ranked in the overall theme, as well as the score it was given against all the criteria - The outcome that we would look to achieve through its implementation - The potential approach to implementing it - First implementation costs and indicative timescales - Any constraints
+- 2.11 There is a total of 156 measures identified in this Framework that could be taken to tackle air pollution across the region; 143 were taken forward to full appraisal following an initial assessment with consultees identified in Section 2.12 below.
+They have been grouped into the following categories (although there is synergy between many of these): - Engagement and behaviour change - · Domestic emissions and indoor air quality - Transport - Natural and built environment - · Commercial, industrial and agriculture - · Public health - Planning, policy, governance and mechanisms for change - Monitoring and digital - Climate/net zero considerations - 2.12 Each of the measures identified within these thematic groups has been assessed against the following criteria: - Health outcomes, including direct improvement to human health and reducing health inequalities - · Spatial impact, including whether a regional approach brings benefit - Alignment with local and national policy - Cost, implementation and timescales, assessing measures against feasibility, timescales and cost - Co-benefits do the measures have any additional environmental or economic benefit? - 2.13 The tables produced in each of the sections of the Framework highlight the measures that deliver most effectively against the criteria identified.
+The entire list of measures is provided in summary tables in a technical appendix to the Framework.
+Each of these summary tables gives: - Where a particular measure ranked in the overall theme, as well as the score it was given against all the criteria - The outcome that we would look to achieve through its implementation - The potential approach to implementing it - Initial implementation costs and indicative timescales - Any constraints

-This has been taken into account in relation to the preparation of an Air Quality Framework Implementation Plan (see 2.15 - 2.21 below).
+This has been taken into account in relation to the preparation of an Air Quality Framework Implementation Plan (see 2.16 - 2.22 below).

-- 2.13 Extensive consultation has been involved in developing the Framework.
-These include: WMCA Directorates; WMCA panels/groups (e.g. Strategic Transport Officers Group and WM Environmental Protection Group); TfWM; Birmingham University/WM-Air team; constituent local authorities; non-constituent local authorities; external organisations (e.g. Asthma and Lung UK, Clean Air Justice Network, EarthSense, Friends of the Earth and Mums for Lungs); and the Greener Together Citizens' Panel.
-A consultation event took place on 17th August to review the Framework, which is being updated in response to feedback received 48 people from the organisations referenced above attended. - 2.14 The measures identified in the Framework are comprehensive, and we do not expect them to become out of date in the short-term.
+2.14 Extensive consultation has been involved in developing the Framework.
+These include: WMCA Directorates; WMCA panels/groups (e.g. Strategic Transport Officers Group and WM Environmental Protection Group); TfWM; University of Birmingham/WM-Air team; constituent local authorities; non-constituent local authorities; external organisations (e.g. Asthma and Lung UK, Clean Air Justice Network, EarthSense, Friends of the Earth and Mums for Lungs); and the Greener Together Citizens' Panel.
+A consultation event took place on 17th August to review the Framework, which has been updated in response to feedback received - 48 people from the organisations referenced above attended.

+2.15 The measures identified in the Framework are comprehensive, and we do not expect them to become out of date in the short-term.
 However, we would expect to build in a review process every five years to ensure that they are still supporting regional ambition to reduce air pollution in total, and inequality of exposure overall.
 We would also want to make sure that the Framework is taking account of innovations in technology, as well as national policy.